quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 Response from the owner 4 years ago

 Thanks for the positive feedback!
-It’s been a pleasure serving you all these years.
+It's been a pleasure serving you all these years.

 ![](https://lh3.googleusercontent.com/a/ACg8ocKPem7JaHZDdc8hBOveghMYxmntNhd_MIh27qZhZW-0EXi80A=w36-h36-p-rp-mo-br100)